Last edit: 01/08/2023

-If the risk is at a tolerable level it is possible to accept the outcome or attempt to lower the risk even more, depending on the cost and effort of the mitigation.
+If the risk is at a tolerable level, it is possible to accept the outcome or attempt to lower the risk even more, depending on the cost and efforts of the mitigation.

 Hazards shall be eliminated or the risks associated with the hazard shall be reduced according to ISO 12100 by the three-step method:

 Both normal and atypical tasks should be listed based on the experience of the personnel and the anticipation of what could occur.
 This process also allows to consider the different classes of stakeholders that interact with the machine and other elements that can affect the work environment (e.g. shift work, different phases of the production cycle).
 Projecting future scenarios is especially important for the machinery that is not currently in use or has been recently commissioned.

 Our experience is that a Hazard Based Risk Assessment tends to produce a large excel sheet that leads to minimise the solutions to be used to reduce the risk.
 A Task Based Risk Assessment normally uses Risk Charts whereby each chart represents a risk incurred by a person and the way to reduce it.
 The Risk Charts tend to be more specific and usable by the Development or the Engineering team who must apply safeguards to the machinery and by the operator who must perform the required task.

 Task-based machine risk assessment yields results that are easy to quantify and prioritize according to their score.
 The scoring system enables the plant personnel to focus on tasks with the most severe hazards to achieve practical risk reduction.

 In conclusion, Task Based Risk Assessment is an alternative way to perform a risk assessment that can complement the Hazard Based one, normally used in Machinery Safety in Europe.
 It is a good way to manage risk associated with critical work that is scheduled to be performed in a critical area.
 This provides the systematic approach to ensure safety while performing critical work and thus helps prevent accidents.